 Weekly results for Big Sky, West Yellowstone, and Three Forks can be found by clicking on dates in the table below.
 Trends in viral levels in Big Sky and West Yellowstone are graphed and updated weekly along with numbers of confirmed cases.

-The figure above shows estimated SARS-CoV2 levels in wastewater of the town of Big Sky, MT over time (graph will be updated weekly).
+Big Sky, MT: The figure above shows estimated SARS-CoV-2 levels in wastewater of the town of Big Sky, MT over time (graph will be updated weekly).
 Weekly wastewater testing was initiated on May 14, 2020 and began showing virus on June 6, 2020 at our detection limit.
 Individuals with confirmed COVID-19 in Big Sky reported symptoms beginning on June 5, 2020.
 Virus levels since that time have increased and remain positive.
-SARS-CoV2 results (dots) shown for nucleocapsid gene targets 1 and 2 (N1 and N2) represent the median of 3 replicate samples (each with 2 technical qPCR replicates) on each date (error bars = 95% confidence limits; some dots completely cover error bars).
+SARS-CoV-2 results (dots) shown for nucleocapsid gene targets 1 and 2 (N1 and N2) represent the median of 2-3 replicate samples (each with 2 technical qPCR replicates) on each date (error bars = 95% confidence limits; some dots completely cover error bars).
 LOD = limit of detection

 Interpretation.
 Samples taken since June 6 showed increased signal of virus compared to previous weeks.
-The sample on June 16, 2020 was clearly positive and the sample on June 23, 2020 was significantly increased and the highest signal detected to date.
-This increase in virus signal in wastewater coincided well with new confirmed case in Big Sky on June 15-18, 2020.
-A significant level of virus was detected on June 30, 2020 and new cases were reported on June 28 and 29, 2020.
+The sample on June 16, 2020 was clearly positive and the sample on June 23, 2020 was significantly increased.
+According to the N1 target, virus levels in July remained positive and generally increased.
+Virus levels in wastewater and the number of positive cases dropped off in August.
+The N2 target appears to be variable, but positive nonetheless and tracks well with N1 detection.
 These results add further support that the presence of virus in wastewater is a useful indicator of circulating virus in the community and the onset of confirmed cases.

 Interpretation.
 Virus was detected in wastewater on May 28, 2020 and coincided with new confirmed cases in the community of West Yellowstone on May 30, May 31, and June 2.
-Since then, virus levels returned to very low and sometimes undetectable levels until June 22, 24, and 27, 2020 when new cases were reported followed by increased signal in wastewater on June 24, 2020 and significantly increased levels on July 1, 2020.
-Levels in wastewater seem to be directly correlated with new confirmed cases.
+Virus levels returned to very low and sometimes undetectable levels until June 22, 24, and 27, 2020 when new cases were reported followed by increased signal in wastewater on June 24, 2020 and significantly increased levels on July 1, 2020.
+Levels in wastewater continued to rise through July but drop off in August as case numbers were sparse.
+Virus detection in wastewater seems to be directly correlated with new confirmed cases.
 We will continue to monitor this trend.

 Have a question?
 Check out our Frequently Asked Questions here: